 This is a no-brainer, right?
 You know that you need to hustle to hit your targets.
 You already know that.
 But now, you have to put in more effort to achieve your goals – because you just scaled your goal 10 times.

-Massive action is critical, and it will definitely aid you in your quest of goal attainment.
+Massive action is critical, and it will aid you in your quest for goal attainment.

 (I know things are not always that simpler- but my goal is to simplify it so that you understand the concept).